steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 ![](./imgs/lec1/12.png)

-> When two equations, the two planes meet in three dimension, they meet in a line.
+> When two equations(the two planes) meet in three dimension, they meet in a line.

-> If 3 planes are not parallel and they're not special, they do meet in one point and that's a ***solution***.
+> If three planes are not parallel and they're not special, they do meet in one point and that's a ***solution***.

 **The problem is, the row picture is hard to see and it's not so clear.** So, we'll move to column picture to this.